Loan Processor Training

 Mortgage loan processing involves a series of steps, and errors can occur at various stages of the process.
 Some of the most common errors in mortgage loan processing include:

-Borrowers may fail to disclose all of their liabilities, such as outstanding debts or financial obligations, which can affect their ability to qualify for a mortgage loan or impact the terms of the loan.
+Borrowers may fail to disclose all of their liabilities, such as outstanding debts or financial obligations, which can affect their ability to qualify for a mortgage loan.
+These items also can affect the terms of the loan.
+For instance, the lender might offer a loan, but at a higher interest rate.

 Financial circumstances can change during the loan application process, such as a change in employment or income, which may require additional documentation or affect the loan approval decision.